The National Disability Abuse and Neglect Hotline

 The Hotline assists with referrals to the NDIS Quality and Safeguards Commission for NDIS complaints.

-The Hotline also assists with referrals to the NSW Ageing and Disability Commissioner for domestic complaints within New South Wales (NSW).
+The Hotline also assists with referrals to the NSW Ageing and Disability Commissioner for domestic complaints within New South Wales (NSW), and referrals to the SA Adult Safeguarding Unit for domestic complaints within South Australia.